HomeEnterprise ITArtificial IntelligenceIndia must harness AI for inclusive growth: MeitY Secretary S Krishnan

-India’s future as a developed nation will depend on how it uses artificial intelligence (AI) to make growth inclusive, the Ministry of Electronics and Information Technology (MeitY) Secretary S Krishnan has said.
+India’s future as a developed nation will depend on how it uses artificial intelligence (AI) to make growth inclusive, the Ministry of and Information (MeitY) Secretary S Krishnan has said.

 Krishnan urged that technology must not remain the preserve of a few but serve as a tool to empower citizens across social and economic lines.
 He described AI as one of the most crucial technologies shaping India’s development journey, adding that equitable access would determine its real value.